sarahciston/shequalifies/posts/field1-cowriting.md

 >“In Archilochos and the other archaic poets we see people struck by new ways of thinking about edges—the edges of sounds, letters, words, emotions, events in time, selves.
 This is apparent in the way they use the materials of poetry, as well as in the things they say.
 Contraction and focus are the mechanism of lyric procedure.
 The sweep of epic narrative contracts upon a moment of emotion; the cast of characters is pared down to one ego; the poetic eye enters its subject in a single beam.
 The diction and meter of these poets seem to represent a systematic breakup of the huge floes of Homer's poetic system.
 Epic formulas of phrase and rhythm pervade lyric poetry, but they are broken apart and differently assembled in irregular shapes and joins.”
 (Carson 1998, 51)
 >“To anyone trained in this way [in writing by copying letterforms] the edges of letters are memorable, emotional places, and remain so.”
 (Carson 1998, 57)
 _would be interesting to look to non-Western/European traditions for how this process/lineage takes shape differently._

+### 2.3 self is a technology

+>"both subjectivity and code recursively write their own instrumentation.
+Yet the subject is not simply preprogrammed like a machine but more like code in actively combining internal and external factors, standing between what is possible and what actually exists. [...] collective and networked intelligence open up the conditions of possibility for reinvention by embracing broader contingencies, to challenge overpowering forces that wish to close them down, encapsulate and subsume them" (Cox 2012, 109).

 #### Poster